Last modified: 21 January 2021

 The mobilisate is whitish, granitic and appears either in thin bands (stromatic texture) parallel to foliation, or diffuse (diffuse contact with restite).
 It is commonly affected by tight or ptygmatic folds.
 In the case of medium-grained paragneiss, biotite and garnet are particularly visible.

-Subunit nAlgi2b unit consists of nodular paragneiss containing 20% mobilisate.
+Subunit nAlgi2b unit consists of nodular paragneiss containing <20% mobilisate.
 Simard and Gosselin (1999) defined it as unit Alu2 of the Laguiche Group.
 This unit predominantly occurs in SW James Bay (Bandyayera et al., 2010).
 Occurrences have been observed in the northern part, but are too small to be mapped.
 Nodular paragneiss forms weakly migmatized kilometric strips.
 Subunit nAlgi2b differs from subunit nAlgi2a because of its garnet content: nodular paragneiss is rich in aluminosilicates and garnet.
-Nodules consist of cordierite, andalousite or sillimanite porphyroblasts.
-These nodules are in positive relief on outcrop and can be up to 5 cm in diameter.
-They also highlight banding between bands that are rich and poor in aluminosilicates, respectively; these bands can be interpreted as a primary bedding relic.
+Nodules consist of cordierite, andalsite or sillimanite porphyroblasts.
+These nodules are in positive relief on outcrops and can be up to 5 cm in diameter.
+They also highlight banding between layers that are rich and poor in aluminosilicates, respectively; these layers can be interpreted as a primary bedding relic.

 Laguiche Complex 2c (nAlgi2c): Biotite ± Cordierite ± Sillimanite Paragneiss and Metatexite Derived from Wacke and Arenite